uperl/Dist-Zilla-Plugin-OurPkgVersion/README.md

     \-- see also [Dist::Zilla::Plugin::ExecDir](https://metacpan.org/pod/Dist::Zilla::Plugin::ExecDir), to make sure the script files are properly marked as executables for the installer.

+# PROPERTIES

+- underscore\_eval\_version

+    For version numbers that have an underscore in them, add this line immediately after the our version assignment:

+        $VERSION = eval $VERSION;

+    This is arguably the correct thing to do, but changes the line numbering of the generated Perl module or source, and thus optional.

 # BUGS

 Please report any bugs or feature requests on the bugtracker website